jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

               .setPopup(popup) //add the popup to the marker .addTo(map);
 ```

+It should look like this:

 <p align = "center">
     <img src="Images/02_Portland_Marker.JPG">
  </p>

 ### IV.
 Remove the map interactivity

-Let's look at the map API again, specifically at the [interaction handlers](https://docs.mapbox.com/mapbox-gl-js/api/#user%20interaction%20handlers)
+Let's look at the map API again, specifically at the [interaction handlers](https://docs.mapbox.com/mapbox-gl-js/api/#user%20interaction%20handlers).
 Map objects have several interactivity handlers.
 We are going to disable them *all*.
-After the was initialized, add the following JavaScript code:
+After the map was initialized, add the following JavaScript code:

 ```javascript
             // Disable drag and zoom handlers.